MattRonan/StackPedal/README.md

 This requires a little more elbow grease than the cnc method but it's how I made the first prototype, which only took a few hours.
 Print a template and use it to mark your parts.
 You want to saw out the buttons first and glue up your stacks.
 Now you'll need a dremel.
 A trick for getting accurate depths by hand is to snap a drill bit in half so its short enough to stick only a few mm out of the chuck of a hand drill, and then set it to the exact depth you want for a given section.
 Then just quickly sink a bunch of holes in that area.
 Now when you dremel, you just need to erase the holes and you'll end up with a relatively even and correct depth.
-Mark and route all pockets and wire tracks.
+Route all pockets and wire tracks.

 For cutting out the plastic panels, scissors or shears work fine.

 **Both Methods:**

 Now you should have the full base + button stacks glued up, routed, and all plastic panels cut out.
 The next step is to connect the higher level wire tracks to the tracks routed in the base by drilling diagonally down to create a tunnel.
-Typically a 1/8 bit works well for this for most wires.
+Typically a 1/8 bit works well for most wires.

 ### Wiring and Finishing the Pedal

-Wire up the buttons to either some protoboard or get the official button pcb at https://oshpark.com/shared_projects/baTaN6WL Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
+Wire up the buttons to either some protoboard or the official button pcb https://oshpark.com/shared_projects/baTaN6WL Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
 You can achieve the same thing with protoboard if you take the time to dial it in.
 Make your connections to the microcontroller.

 Cut a strip of foam to sit into the foam cutout for each panel.
 For a stiffer button feel, fill up the whole slot.
 For an easier to press one use